MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-certificates-and-ssl.md

 ## Security certificate requirements

-The security certificates that you use for your [!INCLUDE[prodshort](../includes/prodshort.md)] web components installation must meet some requirements to work properly.
+The security certificates that you use for your Dynamics GP web components installation must meet some requirements to work properly.

 ### Certificate purpose

-To be used for the [!INCLUDE[prodshort](../includes/prodshort.md)] web components, the security certificate must have “Server Authentication” listed as one of its intended purposes.
+To be used for the Dynamics GP web components, the security certificate must have “Server Authentication” listed as one of its intended purposes.
 You can use the Certificates snap-in for the Microsoft Management Console to view the Intended Purpose column for the certificate.

 ### Private key